Do I Need To Test All Of The Spark Plug Wires?

 You have already replaced the ignition coil pack, spark plug wires, and the spark plugs with a new ones and you are still getting a specific misfire code lighting up the check engine.

 TEST ALL SPARK PLUG WIRES

-You have a misfire code such as: P0300.
-This code doesn't specify which cylinder is the one Misfiring and so you'll need to test them all.
+You have a P0300 misfire code.
+This code doesn't specify which cylinder is the one misfiring and so you'll need to test them all.

-You have a pre-1995 (pre OBD II) 3.3L or 3.8L Chrysler car or mini-van and this means that you are not gonna' get any type of Misfire Codes to help you find out which cylinder is the one affected, so you have to test them all (yeah, I know, life sucks).
+The PCM is not registering any misfire trouble codes to help you find out which cylinder is the one affected (but the engine is misfiring), you'll have to test them all (yeah, I know, life sucks).